 Popular journals target a broad range of readers, are widely available, are usually cheaper to acquire, and are intended to entertain or inform a mass audience.
 Sources are rarely cited.

 What are professional or trade sources?

 contain articles on current news and trends for a specific industry or profession and are written by authors with knowledge in the field for practitioners.
 Articles report general news, trends, and opinions, rather than advanced research, and are not peer-reviewed.

 Is a textbook a scholarly source?

-If it's a textbook written for classroom use, probably not.
-It is designed more as a teaching tool.
-However, you can use references in your textbook to find scholarly resources.
+If it is a textbook written for classroom use, probably not.
+Textbooks are designed more as teaching tools.
+However, you can use references in your textbook to identify scholarly resources.